jameshughes89/cs2XX-ComputerArchitecture/site/topics/logic/combinational-logic.rst

 * The number of inputs to each or gate depends on the number of decoded signals that could activate the or gate's output

+    * The or gates serve as a way to connect multiple gate outputs to a single output

 * The idea of a PLA is best described with an example
 * Below is a truth table describing some mapping of two input signals to three output signals